Relief from Neuromusculo-skeletal discomfort and neurological pain through manipulation of the spinal joints.

 What is chiropractic?

-Chiropractic is a health care profession belonging to the field of complementary and alternative medicine, and concerned with the diagnosis and treatment of neuro-muscular disorders.
+Chiropractic is a health care profession belonging to the field of complementary and alternative medicine.
+The field is concerned with the diagnosis and treatment of musculoskeletal and neurological conditions (those affecting the muscles, the spine and the nerves.

 What does chiropractic treatment involve?